-Rose Leda Ehler is a litigator focused on complex civil litigation with a particular emphasis on legal problems faced by the technology and entertainment industries.
+Rose Leda Ehler is an associate in the Los Angeles office of Munger, Tolles & Olson.
+Her litigation and counseling practice spans a wide variety of matters with a particular emphasis on legal problems faced by the technology and entertainment industries.

 Key Litigation Representations